 The most popular way to ask for what you want is praying.
 You can also write a letter to God (if you believe in one), your guides and angels, or your higher self and explain what you need.
-This post will give you more guidance on how to ask.
+This post: How to ask Assistance From the Universe will show you exactly the best ways to ask.

 4. The Law of Karma